Sony RX1 versus Sony RX1R II

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX1R II has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Sony RX1 and Sony RX1R II along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.